Graz Airport: Incidents and accidents

-Public transport
+Ground transport

+Road

+Graz Airport is accessible via motorways A9 (exit Kalsdorf) and A2 (exit Flughafen Graz/Feldkirchen).
 A bus stop can be found next to the arrival area.
+Regional bus line 630 operates service to Graz, the transfer to central Graz takes approximately 25-50 minutes.

+Rail

-Regional bus line 630 operates service to Graz, the transfer to central Graz takes 20 minutes.
-The airport is within walking distance (approximately 420 metres, seven minutes on foot) of the Graz Airport Railway Station (Flughafen Graz-Feldkirchen Bahnhof).
+The airport is within walking distance (approximately 420 metres, seven minutes on foot) of the Graz-Feldkirchen Airport Railway Station (Flughafen Graz-Feldkirchen Bahnhof).
 Line S5 (Graz to Spielfeld-Straß) connects the airport to Graz.
-The journey from the Graz Airport Railway Station to the Graz Central Station takes eleven minutes.
+The journey from the Graz-Feldkirchen Airport Railway Station to the Graz Central Station takes twelve minutes.

-Car

-Graz Airport is accessible via motorways A9 (exit Kalsdorf) and A2 (exit Flughafen Graz/Feldkirchen).